 The journey to top rankings on search engine result pages (SERPs) begins with keyword research.

-If you can find low-hanging fruits – keywords with low SEO difficulty and high search volume – the journey will become easier and efficient (think ROI!).
+If you can find low-hanging fruit – keywords with low SEO difficulty and high search volume – the journey will become easier and efficient (think ROI!).

 To achieve this, you need a reliable keyword research tool, exclusively designed for mining high-potential keywords.